In this resource:

 Teaching Institutions should cancel courses 2 weeks prior to the start of a course so that other options may be explored for the student.
 Courses without minimum enrollment requirements should not be cancelled due to lack of enrollments.

-Review the "Cancel Courses and Sections" resource to learn more about cancelling courses in the Acadeum Course Share Administrator Application.
+Review the "Edit Course Information/Add or Remove a Section" resource to learn more about cancelling courses in the Acadeum Course Share Administrator Application.

 Offer Courses in High Demand